 The unit was formed in 1953 under Royal Norwegian Navy.
 This unit was under the command of Ove Lund, and is the origin of the modern Marinejegerkommandoen and Minedykkerkommandoen.
 The mission of the frogmen was to conduct recon and sabotage against enemy targets above and below water.
 The frogmen were also tasked with disarming all water-borne explosive devices.

 Today, alongside the Marinejegerkommandoen, Norway has at least one Ranger battalion (light infantry) capable of dividing into small unit patrols for sustained deep reconnaissance and attrition operations against the second-echelon command, control, and communication, logistical units, and enemy reserves.

 Norwegian Rangers also gather and transmit intelligence for multiple-launch rocket system target acquisition and have a forward-air-controller (FAC) capability to call in airstrikes.
 All-terrain vehicles, snowmobiles, fast patrol boats, and airdrops are means of insertion.

 Training and selection

-To join the Marinejegerkommandoen, a candidate have to complete a 22-weeks long selection course at Dykker- og Froskemannsskolen (Diver and frogman School) at Haakonsvern Naval Station outside Bergen.
+To join the Marinejegerkommandoen, a candidate have to complete a 22-week long selection course at Dykker- og Froskemannsskolen (Diver and frogman School) at Haakonsvern Naval Station outside Bergen.
 After that, they go to Ramsund Naval Station for further training.

-To become a fully qualified operator takes a minimum of two years and is further augmented by specialized courses during the following contract period, such as combat medic training, sniper training and forward air control (FAC) training.
+To become a fully qualified operator takes a minimum of two years and is further augmented by specialized courses during the following contract period, such as combat medic training, sniper training, and forward air control (FAC) training.

 Every second-year, elements of the unit train alongside the U.S. Navy SEALs.